oshahliver/picse/README.md

 ```

-Initialize a telluric planet instance.
+Initialize a planetary object of base type "telluric".
 If no planetary properties are passed, default values will be used.

 ```python
 pl = planet_creator.TelluricPlanet()